 “What sets USC Price apart is that Price is a place where the students are motivated to change the world, and the faculty encourages them to act.
 Price education offers a great combination of quantitative analysis, policy analysis, and management science to empower students to become future leaders.
 You don’t get that anywhere else.
 My education at Price helped me land multiple internships and full-time job offers.
 I was able to apply what I have learnt in the classroom directly to my job, which is to use data to inform strategic decision making and solve intractable social problems.”

-The Price MPP equips you with the in-depth knowledge and skills you need to be an agent of change.
+The Price Master of Public Policy equips you with the in-depth knowledge and skills you need to be an agent of change.
 As a student, you can expect the following from your education at USC Price:

-Quality: USC Price is ranked first among schools nationwide who offer an MPP program.
+Quality: USC Price is ranked among the top schools nationwide who offer an MPP program.

 Rigor: Demanding classes based on a strong analytical core.